-/usr/local/sbin/hb_takeover.php all

-These commands can either be run on the console, via an SSH session or via the WebUI menu option: Local Configuration > Execute shell command.
+/usr/local/sbin/hb\takeover.php all These commands can either be run on the console, via an SSH session or via the WebUI menu Note option: Local Configuration > Execute shell command.
 The "Execute Shell Command" menu option is disabled by default.
-This can be enabled using the WebUI option: Local Configuration > Security.
-Set Appliance Security Mode to Custom then click Update.

-'root' user console and SSH password access are disabled by default.
-These options can be enabled using the WebUI menu option: Local Configuration > Security.
+This can be enabled using the Note WebUI option: Local Configuration > Security.
+Set Appliance Security Mode to Custom then click Update. 'root' user console and SSH password access are disabled by default.
+These options can be Note enabled using the WebUI menu option: Local Configuration > Security.
 You'll need to Set Appliance Security Mode to Custom, configure the required option(s) and click Update.

-Testing & Verifying Primary/Secondary Replication & Failover

-Make sure you verify that Primary/Secondary failover occurs correctly before going live.
-This proves the resilience of the HA cluster and makes you aware of the failover/failback process.
+Testing & Verifying Primary/Secondary Replication & Failover Make sure you verify that Primary/Secondary failover occurs correctly before going live.
+This Important proves the resilience of the HA cluster and makes you aware of the failover/failback process.
 When testing appliance fail-over, if heartbeat is configured to use only the serial link, don't just pull the serial cable out.
-This will not cause a fail-over but will cause a split brain (i.e. both units active) to occur.
+This will not cause a fail-over but will cause a split brain (i.e. both units Note active) to occur.
 Testing must be done by pulling both the network and serial cable (if used) as detailed below.

-STEP 1 - Verify Basic Settings for the clustered pair

-a) On the Primary unit verify that the system status appears as follows:
+STEP 1 - Verify Basic Settings for the clustered pair 1.
+On the Primary unit verify that the system status appears as follows: Primary | Secondary Active | Passive Link

-b) On the Secondary unit verify that the system status appears as follows:
+2. On the Secondary unit verify that the system status appears as follows: